Resident234/php.net/pages/www.php.net_function.gzencode.php.md

-Had some trouble finding the correct way to send a Content-Length header with HTTP compression.
-The pitch is to use gzencode (not gzdeflaten not gzcompress).
+Had some trouble finding the correct way to send a Content-Length header with HTTP compression.<br>The pitch is to use gzencode (not gzdeflaten not gzcompress).<br><br>

 ```
 <?php